gbd-consult/gbd-websuite/docker/qgis/README.md

 Review `configure.sh` and edit cmake variables therein if necessary.

-Create a docker image based on QGIS dockerfile with build dependencies and tag it as e.g. `my-qgis-build`:
+Create a docker image based on QGIS dockerfile with build dependencies and tag it as e.g. `qgis-build-3.6`:

 ```
 cd .docker
-docker build -f qgis3-build-deps.dockerfile -t my-qgis-build .
+docker build -f qgis3-build-deps.dockerfile -t qgis-build-3.6 .
 ```

 Run the docker image and bind your `QGIS` directory:

 ```
 cd ..
-docker run --mount type=bind,src=`pwd`,dst=/QGIS -it my-qgis-build bash
+docker run --mount type=bind,src=`pwd`,dst=/QGIS -it qgis-build-3.6 bash
 ```

-Once in the container, chdir to the build dir and run `configure.sh`:
+Once in the container, chdir to the build dir and run `configure.sh Debug` or `configure.sh Release` to build a debug or a release version respectively:

 ```
 cd /QGIS/_BUILD
-bash configure.sh
+bash configure.sh Debug
 ```

 If dependency packages are missing in the build container, you can check here: